wellingtoncosta/comparative-study-convalida/README.md

 - Field validations using [Android Saripaar][1] library
 - Field validations using [Convalida][2] library
-- Field validations with codes written manually with and without code reuse
+- Field validations with codes written manually with and with code reuse
 - Field validations with codes written manually with and without code reuse

 ## Lines of code using the libraries